- Interest rates

 - At the same time I have an eye on the capital at risk by all open positions simultaneously.
 This should be around 5% at a maximum.
 When many assets show entry signals simultaneously, I implement a correlation cap – e.g. after three positions I stop adding any more equity markets as they are very closely correlated.

-- Each position exhibits the same average day to day volatility – portfolio risk is diversified across uncorrelated assets.
+- Each position exhibits the same average day to day volatility (an average daily change in value of 0,33% NAV) – portfolio risk is diversified across uncorrelated assets.

 - Profits will be taken quickly initially and only the positions that are profitable and have their trend confirmed by a breakout to a new high or low will be converted into medium-term holdings through the second entry and exit points.
 Holding on to these profitable positions long enough is the most challenging part in running the system for me, but it is where the real profits are generated.